For more detailed information, please change to the German version of this website.

 • Please download and complete the application form for direct applicants

-• Proof of the first professional university certificate (incl. translation, if not issued in German or English) consisting of the certificate as well as an overview of subjects/grades with an indication of the credit points (transcript)
+• Proof of the first university certificate (incl. translation, if not issued in German or English) consisting of the certificate as well as an overview of subjects/grades with an indication of the credit points (transcript)

 or